aucloud/aucloud.github.io/docs/Platform_Services/Compute/Windows_Server_Licensing/windows_server_licensing.md

 !!! note

-    The above destination IP address is for Canberra (SZ1).
+    The above destination IP address is for Canberra (CSZ).
-    For other locations please refer to the [reference URLs](../../reference_urls.md#aucloud-kms-server)
+    If your VM(s) are located in Sydney (SSZ), please use the Sydney KMS server target of 103.2.240.109

 Configure a SNAT rule to ensure your VMs IP is translated to the Public IP (if not done previously)